ryanwang520/api-docs/source/includes/_errors.md

 # Errors

 ArcSite uses HTTP response codes to indicate the success or failure of a request.
-Codes within the 2xx range are considered as successfully completed transactions.
+Codes within the 2xx range are considered as successfully completed requests.
 Codes within the 4xx and 5xx ranges will indicate that a failure has occurred.

 We use the following error codes to manage common failures.